 - The Help to Buy Scheme is a shared- equity scheme wherein the government helps first-home buyers purchase a home by contributing up to 40% of the property price for a new home and up to 30% for an existing one.

-Give us a call on 1300 889 743 or fill in our online enquiry form to find out if we can get you approved.
+Give us a call on 1300 889 743 or fill in our free online enquiry form to find out if we can help you get you approved.

 Most lenders have quite strict lending criteria for borrowers with small deposits but, generally speaking, if you can meet the following requirements, you’ll have a good chance of getting approved even if you may have a deposit as low as 3%.

 - A good income: The lender will consider your income carefully because it forms the basis of their assessment of your capacity to make mortgage repayments, otherwise known as your serviceability.